 "Pull" B2B channel is driven by interactions initiated by the wholesale customers, which could potentially be served through a low-touch process that doesn’t involve sales reps.
 E.g. small re-orders for single items that have gone out of stock, or standing, regular re-orders for evergreen product that turns over constantly.

 You could be processing these high-volume, low-stakes orders with B2B ordering software to free up your sales reps to spend time on more strategic activities in the “push” channel and new customer acquisitions.
 In this way, you can leverage both technology and sales team to create omni-channel strategy which will set you apart from your competition and also create great customer experience for higher order retention.

 As of now, you must have understood that the sales representatives are not losing their jobs.
 It is just that their role is changing in this new era of digital distribution.
 Those who won’t adjust to this change might actually lose the job.
 Hence, demand for more of them will rise in the industry.

 Now, the sales representatives are expected to function as advisors and consultants not order takers.
 As software will save time doing all that routine order-taking and management work, they will have more time to acquire, retain and consult wholesale customers, building relationships; eventually make them successful.

 Anyway, this is not very relevant because nobody becomes a sales representative just to take orders and fill them in the system.
-Sales reps are finally freed from menial work to become the true partners they want to be, customers get genuine insights that help improve their business, and the brand gets an optimised “pull” channel that delivers always-on efficiency around that consistent flow of orders.
+Field sales reps are finally freed from menial work to become the true partners they want to be, customers get genuine insights that help improve their business, and the brand gets an optimised “pull” channel that delivers always-on efficiency around that consistent flow of orders.
 Now is the right time for the people in sales, as they finally will get to do what they are really supposed to do.
-To know more how you can build your technology driven omni-channel distribution, contact us for the demo.
+To know more how you can build your technology driven omni-channel wholesale distribution, contact us for the demo.